danielmlow/composition/README.md

         Plotting classification report, confusion matrix, learning curve

+- rsa.py

+        After training a model, I plotted RSMs/RDMs with dendrograms between the sentences.

 - rsm.py

-        After training a model, I plot RSMs/RDMs with dendrograms between the sentences.
+        Used more in thesis.
+More refined.

 - rsa_similarity_experiment.py